siralam/DropDownView/README.md

 ## Release notes

-v1.0.4
+v1.1.0

-1. Added new feature: Allow aligning filter arrow to the end, and therefore allowing setting an arrow_end_margin.
+1. New feature: Allow aligning filter arrow to the end, and therefore allowing setting an arrow_end_margin.
+2. New feature: Allow de-selection by clicking on an already selected item, but you need to set `deselectable` to `true` first.
-2. Updated to AndroidX.
+3. Updated to AndroidX.

 v1.0.3